heikekonow/hamburg-node/content/stipends_detail.md

 ## What is included?

-The hackathon participation is free and includes coffee breaks and a dinner.
-Additional travel and accommodation costs (incl. breakfast) up to €1000 are available per person.
+The hackathon participation is free and includes coffee breaks, lunches and a dinner.
+Additional support for travel and accommodation costs (incl. breakfast) up to €1000 are available per person.

 ## How to apply?